-Dosing will occur approximately 48 hours apart, until completion of dosing in randomized order per the treatment sequence tables.
+Dosing will occur approximately 48 hours apart from the time of patch application, until completion of dosing in randomized order per the treatment sequence schedule.
 Plasma samples from the dosing days will be sent to the analytical laboratory for analysis and tolerability for each of the dose levels will be summarized.